 Mario Cravo Jr.

-The sculptor and painter Mario Cravo Jr. is one of the famous representatives of the Brazilian plastic arts in the contemporaneity.
+Sculptor and painter, Mario Cravo Jr. is one of the famous representatives of the Brazilian plastic arts in the contemporaneity.
 His first works date back to 1938 and bring as a major inspiration the influence of popular traditions, mainly supported by the close relationship with Bahia, his home state.
 The constant research of techniques and materials guaranteed him a versatile work.

 In his youth, Mario Cravo Jr. was accepted at Syracuse University in the United States, where he can perfect his aptitude for sculpture.
 After living and working in New York, he returned to Salvador in 1949 and participated actively in the artistic life of the city.
 Doctor in Fine Arts, he was a professor at the School of Fine Arts of the Federal University of Bahia (UFBA) and directed the Museum of Modern Art of Bahia.